chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 I saved this section for last on purpose because I have almost no experience working with JSON so I likely won't have great real-world examples, but I can at least walk through the usage of these functions.

-Microsoft has great examples in their documeneation already, so this walk-through is more for me than you because it's forcing me to learn how to use these functions.
+Microsoft has great examples in their documentation already, so this walk-through is more for me than you because it's forcing me to learn how to use these functions.

 Microsoft Documentation: